 Whether you are part of a social movement trying to push an issue, or work as policy officer or in a company and are confronted with an issue, you are better equipped to address them when you understand how issues become public.
 That means you’ll learn to contextualize and dissect the interests at stake, the identities at stake in an issue, and the infrastructures and the forms of the imagination of the future that make issues and their publics.
 To engage with issues ranging from the implications Big Data to the consequences of global migration, from the politics of climate change to transnational activism, companies, organizations and institutions are in need of generalists able to ‘broker’ public issues, and provide realistic courses of action for different stakeholders.

 After graduation, you will have gained a critical and reflective social scientific perspective.
-You will have thorough knowledge of cutting-edge perspectives on the major issues of today.
+You will have a thorough knowledge of cutting-edge perspectives on the major issues of today.
 This is a state-of-the-art Master in publicly relevant and critical social science, and it provides a solid basis for career opportunities in a variety of fields.
 Examples include:

 - Strategist or policy officer at an NGO or community group engaged with issues ranging from climate change to technology and privacy